Antonio Tejero: Attempted 1981 coup

-On 23 February 1981, Tejero entered the Congress of Deputies, the lower house of the Spanish Parliament, with 150 Guardia Civil members and soldiers and held the congress members hostage for some 22 hours.
-Around midnight, when it became clear that no further army units had joined the putsch, King Juan Carlos I gave a nationally televised address denouncing the coup and urging the preservation of law and continuance of the democratically elected government.
-The following day, coup leaders surrendered and were brutally beaten and arrested by the police.
+On 23 February 1981, Tejero entered the Congress of Deputies, the lower house of the Spanish Parliament, with 150 Guardia Civil members and soldiers in an attempted coup d'état, and held the congress members hostage for some 22 hours.
+He burst into the chamber shouting the order "Everyone freeze!"
+(Note: ¡Quieto todo el mundo!) and "Everyone on the floor!"
+(Note: ¡Al suelo todo el mundo!) before firing into the ceiling, prompting several soldiers to fire shots.
+Around midnight, when it became clear that no further army units had joined the coup attempt, King Juan Carlos I gave a nationally televised address denouncing it and urging the preservation of law and continuance of the democratically elected government.
+The following day, the coup leaders surrendered and were arrested by the police.

+The trial against the plotters began on 19 February 1982 and Tejero was sentenced by the Supreme Court on 22 April 1983 to 30 years in prison for consummated military rebellion and the aggravating circumstance of recidivism.
+An archconfraternity requested his pardon, but despite having the support of the Supreme Court, the government rejected it on the grounds that Tejero had not repented, so he remained in prison until 1993 when he was granted parole.

 Life after jail sentence

-Held in jail after the coup attempt, Tejero founded the Spanish Solidarity party to run in the 1982 general election and obtain parliamentary immunity.
+Held in jail after the coup attempt, Tejero founded the Spanish Solidarity party to run in the 1982 general election; if he was elected he would gain parliamentary immunity.
 With a nationwide total of votes (0.14% of votes cast), the party failed to obtain parliamentary representation.
-Tejero was the last of the coup participants to be released from jail on 3 December 1996, having then served 15 years in the Alcalá de Henares military prison.
-He lived in Torre del Mar in the Province of Málaga.
+Tejero was released from jail on 3 December 1996, the last of the coup participants released, having served 15 years in the Alcalá de Henares military prison.
+He took up residence in Torre del Mar in the province of Málaga.
 In 2006, he wrote to the newspaper Melilla Hoy, calling for a referendum on Spanish Socialist Workers' Party (PSOE) proposals granting a new measure of autonomy to Catalonia.
-Following the death of Chilean dictator Augusto Pinochet in 2006, Tejero attended a Pinochet homage in Madrid.
+In 2006, Tejero attended a homage to former Chilean dictator Augusto Pinochet, who had died.
 In 2009, Tejero's son, Ramón Tejero Díez, wrote to the conservative newspaper ABC describing his father as a sincere religious man who was trying to do his best for Spain.

-As of 2018, Tejero was residing in Madrid and Torre del Mar, and was working as a painter.
+As of 2018, Tejero was residing in Madrid and Torre del Mar, and was painting portraits and landscapes.
 On 23 February 2018, he attended the funeral of the 1st Duchess of Franco.
 On 29 May 2018, a rumour of Tejero's death was spread and hailed by Spanish military veterans and supporters, but was quickly refuted by his son.

-On 24 October 2019, at the age of 87, Tejero took part in a protest against the reburial of the remains of Francisco Franco in Madrid.
+On 24 October 2019, at the age of 87, Tejero took part in a protest against the exhumation of the remains of Francisco Franco from the Valley of the Fallen memorial site and their reburial in Madrid.